 This photo shows how a 2 x 6 ridge top wood Nailer is weatherproofed just prior to receiving cement mortar.

-Above: The roofers have now applied the cement mortar over the top of the weatherproofed nailer.
-They mound the mortar a bit so the curvature of the ridge roof tiles will nest nicely on top.
+Above: The roofers have now applied the cement mortar over the top of the weatherproofed Nailer.
+They mound the mortar so the curvature of the ridge roof tiles will nest nicely on top.
+Booster tiles are also incorporated into the roof.
+They are essentially 3″ spacers made of the same clay tile roofing.
+They are glued under random tiles to give the roof more texture and randomness.
 You can also see the precut 3″ booster roof tiles next to the adhesive caulk.

 Variables that will Influence your Spanish S-Tile Roof Design

-Many local Santa Barbara Spanish roof projects are installed by individual Artisan roofers.
-The subtle nuances each installer has in their technique will be reflected in the actual look of your finished roof.
+Santa Barbara Spanish roof projects are installed by professional roofers.
+Many individuals are Artisans within the trade.
+The subtle nuances each installer has in applying their technique will reflect in the actual aesthetic look of your finished roof.

-A pro home designer top tip is to ask the roofer for a list of completed project addresses you can drive by.
-It will be a way to see the styling techniques they use for their version of an S-tile roof installation.
+Pro home designer top tip: Ask the roofer for a list of completed project addresses that you can drive by.
+This will provide you a way to visit projects, and see the styling techniques of their version of an S-tile roof installation.

-As another example, this is an S-tile roof installation by a different roofing team.
-Across town at this Split-level Spanish home renovation, their roof install also included the 2-piece mission tile double starter row and randomly placed boosters.
+Here is a Split-level Spanish home renovation project.
+Another example of an S-tile roof installation (by a different roofing team).
+They use similar roofing techniques, including the 2-piece mission tile double starter row and randomly placed boosters.

-As you compare these two different S-tile roof installations, you see they have distinctly different signatures while using the same materials.
-Indeed, the boost and stagger technique for placing S-tile roofing randomly is considered an art form.
+As you compare these two different S-tile roof installations, you see distinctly different signatures.
+They are installing the exact same materials, but their boost and stagger techniques are slightly different.
+As each roofing team works, they interweave single barrel tiles here and there amongst the S tile.
+The goal is to add randomness to a typically laser straight S-tile roof install.
+Yes, placing S-tile roofing randomly is considered an art form.

-To see the interior remodel of this home, check out the Big Spanish Arch Picture Window blog post.
+See the interior remodel of this home in my Big Spanish Arch Picture Window blog post.

 Other resources for Spanish style roofing